 ‘I’ve been talking with the publisher of my next collection about putting the manuscript online with the intent of making it easy for other writers and artists to find the poems [...] to explicitly welcome remix and transformative work.
 Of course I want to sell copies of the book; who wouldn’t?
 I want to reward my publishers for spending the coin of their time on my work.
 But I also want the poems to be out there in the world, as part of the communal conversation — and I think that the more we put our poetry out there for remix and transformation, the more interwoven we and our readers/co-creators become.’

 Click here to experience some examples of how some poem texts from The Poetry Storehouse have been creatively remixed – and here to review the index of poets whose poems are available for remix.
 The Moving Poems discussion forum is hosting an ongoing interview series with poets and remixers in which they discuss their Storehouse experience – click here to read the interviews.
+Read about the wonderful remixers who have worked on Poetry Storehouse poems here.
 To submit to The Poetry Storehouse click here.